Riverside Drive (Manhattan): Route description

-Starting at 72nd Street, Riverside Drive passes through the Manhattan neighborhoods of the Upper West Side, Morningside Heights, Manhattanville, Hamilton Heights, and Washington Heights.
+Starting at 72nd Street, Riverside Drive passes through the Upper West Side, Morningside Heights, Manhattanville, Hamilton Heights, and Washington Heights neighborhoods in Manhattan.
 Commercial vehicles are banned from parts of Riverside Drive.

-Unlike other avenues in Manhattan, Riverside Drive is curved because its original designer, Frederick Law Olmsted, did not like sharp corners.
+Unlike other avenues in Manhattan (which are typically straight), Riverside Drive is curved because its original designer, Frederick Law Olmsted, did not like sharp corners.
 A narrow service road diverges from Riverside Drive at several points, creating traffic islands.
 For a short stretch near 122nd Street, the avenue splits into two roadways, one each to the west and east of Grant's Tomb; the western roadway carries southbound traffic, while the eastern roadway carries northbound traffic.
 There are several viaducts along the route of Riverside Drive, including at 96th Street on the Upper West Side; between Tiemann Place and 135th Street in Manhattanville; and between 155th and 161st streets in Hamilton Heights.
 The street atop the viaduct in Hamilton Heights is officially named Riverside Drive West, while the original Riverside Drive curves inland.

 North of 181st Street, Riverside Drive merges with the northbound lanes of the Henry Hudson Parkway; as such, there is a gap in the road between 181st Street and Dyckman Street.
 A disconnected section of Riverside Drive begins at the Henry Hudson Parkway's Dyckman Street exit in Inwood, ending at Broadway.
 South of 72nd Street, Riverside Drive continues as Riverside Boulevard, which extends south to 59th Street.